etwk/blog/content/lists/books.md

 - [ ] The Candlestick Course (Steve Nison) #trading #must
 - [ ] One Up On Wall Street: How To Use What You Already Know To Make Money In The Market (Peter Lynch) #trading #must
 - [ ] Secrets of the Soes Bandit: Harvey Houtkin Reveals His Battle-Tested Electronic Trading Techniques (David Waldman, Harvey I. Houtkin) #trading #history
-- [ ] The Little Book of Market Wizards: Lessons from the Greatest Traders (Jack D. Schwager) #trading  #must
 - [ ] Trading in the Zone: Master the Market with Confidence, Discipline and a Winning Attitude (Mark Douglas) #psychology #trading
+- [ ] The Alchemy of Finance (George Soros) #must
+- [ ] Machine Learning for Algorithmic Trading: Predictive models to extract signals from market and alternative data for systematic trading strategies with Python (Stefan Jansen) #machine-learning #algo-trading
+- [ ] Advances in Financial Machine Learning (Marcos Lopez de Prado) #must #machine-learning #algo-trading
+- Van K. Tharp
+	- [ ] Trade Your Way to Financial Freedom #must
+	- [ ] Super Trader, Expanded Edition: Make Consistent Profits in Good and Bad Markets
+	- [ ] Eight Edges You Must Have: Your Written Trading Plan
+- Jack D. Schwager
+	- [ ] Unknown Market Wizards: The best traders you've never heard of #must
+	- [ ] Market Wizards: Interviews With Top Traders
+	- [ ] The Little Book of Market Wizards: Lessons from the Greatest Traders
+- [ ] The Complete TurtleTrader: The Legend, the Lessons, the Results (Michael W Covel) #event #must
+- [ ] Weekend Trend Trader (Nick Radge) #strategy

 ## Food
 - [ ] Eat Like The Animals: What Nature Teaches Us About the Science of Healthy Eating